tuck1s/sparkypmtatracking/README.md

 and "Installing Redis more properly" steps.
 EC2 Linux does not have the update-rc.d command, use `sudo chkconfig redis_6379 on` instead.

-Here's the steps I followed:
+Here's the detailed steps.
+This project assumes port `6379` on your host.

 ```
 # Building
 wget http://download.redis.io/redis-stable.tar.gz